bklevence/bklevence.github.io/_posts/2020-08-06-GBA-SP-QI-Charging.md

 **Impetus**

-After updating the SP I began to fixate on updating the SP to be a contemporary device.
+After updating the Gameboy SP I began to fixate on updating the SP to be a contemporary device.
 Even newer "stock" batteries have horrific capacities, and I hate carrying around a cable for just the SP (and technically my 3DS).
 So I went to the internet and found out someone had done this previously behind the SP's screen.
 I wanted to do the same, but keep the device upright while charging!

 **Research**